nickyisadog/latent-diffusion-inpainting/README.md

 Since the original codebase is very big, complex and lack of documentation to fine-tune the original autoencoder and diffusion model.

-It is really diffcult to fine tune existing pre trained model to produce good result.
+It is extremely diffcult to fine tune existing pre trained model to produce good result.

 #### Iusses in the original repository